PhilippeVienne/PolyFileWriter/README.md

 }
 ```

-   Don't forget to replace `example.com` by your own website;
+   Don't forget to replace `example.com` by your own website

 2. Compile the jar (An big step):
     To create the jar for the library, use the Makefile (use Cygwin on Windows).
     You have to put some environment varaibles: